gitlabhq/gitlab-runner/docs/install/docker.md

    TIP: **Tip:**
    On macOS, use `/Users/Shared` instead of `/srv`.

-   Or, you can use a config container to mount your custom data volume:
+   Or, you can use a configuration container to mount your custom data volume:

    ```shell
    docker run -d --name gitlab-runner-config \